mahmoudimus/ac/docs/public/concepts/understanding-jwt.md

 <a name='create'></a>
 ## <a name="creating-token"></a>Creating a JWT token

-Here is an example of creating a JWT token, in Java, using atlassian-jwt and nimbus-jwt (version 2.16 or greater):
+Here is an example of creating a JWT token, in Java, using atlassian-jwt and nimbus-jwt (last tested atlassian-jwt version 1.5.3 and nimbus-jwt version 2.16):

 <pre><code data-lang="java">
 import java.io.UnsupportedEncodingException;